Christian Ramos: Juan Aurich

-After spending two seasons with Alianza Lima, he moved to the once rival and winner of 2011 final Juan Aurich.
+After spending two seasons with Alianza Lima, Ramos moved to the once rival and winner of 2011 final Juan Aurich.
 As fate would have it, he would again find himself in the decisive finals of the 2014 season, where he again ended up in tear after Juan Aurich fell to his first club Sporting Cristal when Juan Aurich lost 2–3 in the third final.
 He scored one goal in the first final.
 He later participated in the 2015 Copa Libertadores, where he demonstrated his performance, notable against Argentine giant and later champions River Plate where he provided a good pass for teammate Marcos Delgado to score in an eventual 1–1 draw in El Monumental.

 Club de Gimnasia y Esgrima La Plata

-Argentina's Club de Gimnasia y Esgrima La Plata became the first foreign club Christian Ramos played, signing in 2016.
+Argentina's Club de Gimnasia y Esgrima La Plata became the first foreign club Ramos played for, signing in 2016.
 He left after just a season in charge.

 Emelec

-With little opportunity in Argentina, he signed for Ecuadorian giant Emelec as a loan, to replace for Gabriel Achilier who left for Mexico.
+With little opportunity in Argentina, Ramos signed for Ecuadorian giant Emelec as a loan, to replace for Gabriel Achilier who left for Mexico.
 However, he regained his position and became a frequent starter for the Ecuadorian side, helping the club to reach the round of sixteen in 2017 Copa Libertadores before losing to San Lorenzo de Almagro on penalty.
 Despite this impressive performance, he left the club by the end of the season.

 Veracruz

-He joined C.D.
+Ramos joined C.D.
 Veracruz for the 2018–19 Liga MX season, where he joined compatriots Pedro Gallese, Carlos Cáceda and Wilder Cartagena.
 But with the club suffering financial turmoil, he left the club by mutual consent.

 Al-Nassr

-In July 2018, he left Mexico for Saudi Arabia where he signed for Al-Nassr in the Saudi Professional League for the next two seasons with an option to a third year, the transfer was given for 5 million in exchange.
+In July 2018, Ramos left Mexico for Saudi Arabia where he signed for Al-Nassr in the Saudi Professional League for the next two seasons with an option to a third year, the transfer was given for 5 million in exchange.
 However, his performance wasn't impressive, being used only in ten games.

 Melgar

-He returned to Peru to play for FBC Melgar as a loan from the Saudi club.
+Ramos returned to Peru to play for FBC Melgar as a loan from the Saudi club.

 Universitario

-In summer 2019, he came to play for Universitario de Deportes, where he arrived as a free player.
+In summer 2019, Ramos came to play for Universitario de Deportes, where he arrived as a free player.
 He made his debut for the club facing Los Caimanes in the 2019 Copa Bicentenario, but was given a red card in just 34 minutes in the field.
 After an unimpressive demonstration in the club, even though the club still wanted him to stay playing, he left by mutual consent after just a season.

 Universidad César Vallejo

-He signed for Club Deportivo Universidad César Vallejo in late 2019, where he was instrumental, once again, in helping the club to qualify for the 2021 Copa Libertadores.
+Ramos signed for Club Deportivo Universidad César Vallejo in late 2019, where he was instrumental, once again, in helping the club to qualify for the 2021 Copa Libertadores.